Renaissance School of Medicine at Stony Brook University

-The Renaissance School of Medicine (RSOM) is the graduate medical school of Stony Brook University located in the hamlet of Stony Brook on Long Island, New York.
+The Renaissance School of Medicine (RSOM) is the graduate medical school of Stony Brook University, located in the hamlet of Stony Brook, New York on Long Island.
 Founded in 1971, RSOM is consistently ranked the top public medical school in New York according to U.S. News & World Report.
-RSOM is one of the five Health Sciences schools under the Stony Brook Medicine healthcare system.
+RSOM is one of the five health sciences schools under the Stony Brook Medicine healthcare system.

 RSOM conducts $90 million in funded medical research annually, with NIH awards to RSOM faculty and research centers exceeding $42 million.
 Stony Brook University Hospital, RSOM's main clinical training site, is ranked the No. 10 best hospital in New York State.

 History

 In 1963, Governor Nelson Rockefeller commissioned the report “Education of Health Professions,” also known as the Muir Report.
 This document recommended the creation of a Health Sciences Center and an academic hospital to serve the need of the fastest growing counties in New York at the time, Nassau and Suffolk.

 In response to the Muir Report, an objective was set to build an academic medical center to lure established doctors to Long Island and to train new physicians.
-In 1965, the planning for the new medical center began under the leadership of Dr. Edmund D. Pellegrino.
-In 1968, Pellegrino and Dr. Alfred Knudson, the school's first appointed Professor of Medicine, presented a vision for a "revolutionary approach" towards medical education, including a compressed three year clinical training period, early direct patient contact, and encouragement of specialization.
+In 1965, planning for the new medical center began under the leadership of Dr. Edmund D. Pellegrino.
+In 1968, Dr. Pellegrino and Dr. Alfred Knudson, the school's first appointed Professor of Medicine, presented a vision for a "revolutionary approach" towards medical education, including a compressed three-year clinical training period, early direct patient contact, and encouragement of specialization.
 The Stony Brook University School of Medicine opened on August 10, 1971.
 Pellegrino was appointed the first Dean of Medicine.
 The inaugural class of 17 medical doctors graduated in 1974.

 During the early years of the School of Medicine, the Northport Veteran Affairs Medical Center was used as the primary clinical site.
 Clinical training was shifted over to Stony Brook University Hospital after it opened in 1980.
 The School of Medicine expanded rapidly in the ensuing years to encompass an educational consortium of hospitals, including the Northport VA Medical Center, Nassau County Medical Center, Long Island Jewish Hospital, Queens Hospital, and Nassau Hospital, and establishing the Department of Surgery under Harry S. Soroff and Clarence Dennis.

 Starting in 2013, the RSOM campus underwent a $423 million expansion project.
 In November 2018, the Medical and Research Translation (MART) building, an eight-story research center, opened with medical education/classroom spaces and the Stony Brook Cancer Center.
 The expansion project was completed the following year with the opening of the Stony Brook Children's Hospital and a new 150 bed Hospital Pavilion.